The-Ofek-Foundation/blog/_posts/2016-02-05-how-I-created-chromedash.md

 1. **Websites that Block Content Scripts**

     This is pretty self-explanitory.
-Some websites, mainly those by Google, simply block content scripts from running, so the extension cannot load.
+Some websites simply block content scripts from running, so the extension cannot load.

 2. **Editable Divs**

     Many websites that use editable divs also save the content of the websites on the cloud.
 Each time the user types a character, it updates the text on the cloud.
 Therefore, there may be no specific element that stores the text to target with the script.

+Feel free to add the extension to chrome if you're interested! <button>Add Extention</button>

 [my extension]:https://chrome.google.com/webstore/detail/chromedash/bbpiealmmbiefhppikadopbljoppcnoa "ChromeDash chrome extension"
 [wiki dashes]:https://en.wikipedia.org/wiki/Dashes "dashes wikipedia"